carriewright11/for_GLBIO/README.md

 # OTTR Template for Websites

-This is a template for creating websites from Rmd files hosted on GitHub with three helpful automations following a pull request to the repository: spelling check, broken link check, and website rendering.
+This is website made with a template for creating websites from Rmd files hosted on GitHub with three helpful automations following a pull request to the repository: spelling check, broken link check, and website rendering.

 Websites will be checked for: